NicolasMilliard/NicolasMilliard/README.md

 ###

-<p>I'm a Front-End Developer by day and a Blockchain Developer by night.</p>
+<p>I'm a Front-End Engineer by day and a Blockchain Engineer by night.</p>

 ###